Directional and Wayfinding Signage

 Spaces or rooms requiring clear designation often have universal, picture-based signs denoting them.
 Restrooms, traffic signs, parking lots, airports, first-aid areas, hospitals and more all use this kind of directional signage, displaying language-less symbols anyone can recognize, such as arrows, lines, simple shapes and stick figures.

 Internationally familiar wayfinding signage is particularly crucial at public events and venues.
-Hotel lobbies, casinos, sports arenas, trade shows and transportation hubs require easy-to-spot and easier-to-understand directional signs guests from anywhere can understand.
+Hotel lobbies, casinos, sports arenas, trade shows and transportation hubs require easy-to-spot and easier-to-understand directional signs guests from anywhere can process.

 In some cases, signs denoting wheelchair accessibility, emergency exits, bathrooms and more are compliance-mandated.
 Ensure your business or building is up to code by outfitting proper, permanent directional signage.